Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Numerical results

 We now focus on the 2D case only for simplicity and see how both QMC and MLQMC perform in practice when applied to equation \eqref{eq:diffusion_eqn_for_QMC_conv_bis}.
-In figure \ref{fig:MLQMC_conv_1} we study the adaptivity and cost of (ML)QMC as the root mean square error tolerance $\varepsilon$ is decreased for the same FEM hierarchy, but for two different Haar level hierarchies.
-The top plots in the figure correspond to the choice of Haar meshes with mesh size comparable to the FEM mesh size ($|\square_{\mathscr{L}_\ell}|^{1/2} = 2^{-\ell}$).
-The results in the bottom plots are instead obtained by fixing the Haar level to $\mathscr{L}_\ell = 6$ for all $\ell$.
-In both cases we fix the number of randomizations to be $M=32$.

-In the plots on the left hand side in figure \ref{fig:MLQMC_conv_1} we see how MLQMC automatically selects the number of samples according to the greedy strategy highlighted in the supplementary material \ref{secSM:multilevel_methods} and in \cite{GilesWaterhouse2009} so as to satisfy the given error tolerance.
+In figure \ref{fig:MLQMC_conv_1} we study the adaptivity and cost of (ML)QMC as the root mean square error tolerance $\varepsilon$ is decreased.
+We choose Haar meshes with mesh size comparable to the FE mesh size ($|\square_{\mathscr{L}_\ell}|^{1/2} = 2^{-\ell}$) and we fix the number of randomizations to be $M=32$.
+In the plot on the left we see how MLQMC automatically selects the number of samples according to the greedy strategy highlighted in the supplementary material \ref{secSM:multilevel_methods} and in \cite{GilesWaterhouse2009} so as to satisfy the given error tolerance.
 As in the MLMC case, more samples are taken on coarse levels and only a few on the fine levels.
-The second Haar level strategy (figure \ref{fig:MLQMC_conv_1}, plot on the bottom right) uses higher Haar levels on the coarse MLQMC levels, which corresponds to a later decay to a $O(N^{-1/2})$ rate (cf.~figure \ref{fig:QMC_conv}).
-Therefore this strategy requires lower sample sizes (compare with the top left plot).

-In the plots on the right hand side we show the overall cost of QMC and MLQMC as the root mean square error tolerance $\varepsilon$ is reduced.
+In the plot on the right we show the overall cost of QMC and MLQMC as the root mean square error tolerance $\varepsilon$ is reduced.
+The total cost is computed by taking the cost on each level to be $C_\ell=c_3 2^{\gamma\ell}$, where $c_3$ and $\gamma$ are estimated using CPU timings.
 More specifically, we plot the quantity $\varepsilon^2C_{\text{tot}}$, where $C_{\text{tot}}$ is the total cost.
 The reason is that the total cost complexity of MLMC for this problem (MLMC parameters: $\beta = 2\alpha = 4$, $\gamma=2$, cf.~supplementary material \ref{secSM:multilevel_methods}) is $O(\varepsilon^{-2})$, giving the $\varepsilon^2C_{\text{tot}}$ factor to be $O(1)$ for all $\varepsilon$.
 The fact that the MLQMC cost line is not horizontal, but decreases as $\varepsilon$ is reduced shows that the total complexity of MLQMC is better than $\varepsilon^{-2}$, i.e.~that our MLQMC algorithm has a better-than-MLMC complexity.
 This improved complexity stems from the fact that we are observing a QMC-like convergence rate with respect to $N_\ell$.

 As $\varepsilon$ is decreased, we expect the cost complexity to decay to an $\varepsilon^{-2}$ rate: for extremely fine tolerances very large sample sizes are required yielding the asymptotic $O(N^{-1/2})$ standard MC rate and harming the overall cost complexity.
 However, even in this case, the overall MLQMC cost benefits from the pre-asymptotic regime and MLQMC still outperforms MLMC (see figure \ref{fig:MLQMC_conv_2}).
 Similarly, QMC initially benefits from a faster convergence rate with respect to $N$.
 As the tolerance is decreased, the QMC rate decays to a standard MC rate and the total cost of QMC starts increasing faster than $O(\varepsilon^{-2})$.